 B1 is also sufficient for job applications in English-speaking companies.
 At this level, English language learners progress from learners to independent communicators.

-B2: Upper Intermediate – Confident User
+B2 English Levels: Upper Intermediate â Confident User

 Learners at the B2 level are increasingly independent and comfortable communicating in a range of contexts.